 Trapper / Aviator Hat / Ushanka

 Trapper hats were traditionally used by hunters and soldiers in cold weather areas to stay warm during winter.
-These round, fitting hat with ear flaps have been around for centuries because they are the warmest most protective hats against frigid weather.
-They have long fold down ear flaps and extended neck cover.
-The first ushanka hats were made of leather and lined with fur.
-Today, felt, knit, synthetic materials are also used with faux fur lining.
+These round, fitting hats with ear flaps have been around for centuries because they are the warmest most protective hats against frigid weather.
+They have long fold-down ear flaps and extended neck cover.
+The first Ushanka hats were made of leather and lined with fur.
+Today, felt, knit, and synthetic materials are also used with faux fur lining.

-Round crown ball cap with wide and relatively flat brim often 180 degree wide.
+Round crown ball cap with wide and relatively flat brim often 180 degrees wide.
 A neck cape is generally part of this hat style; the neck flap can be detachable.
 Size is adjusted with sizer and toggle.
-Large bill caps provide excellent sun protection, as they shade face, ears and neck.
+Large bill caps provide excellent sun protection, as they shade the face, ears and neck.
 Some large bill cap styles have a chin strap.
-They are made of lightweight material, such as nylon, microfiber or polyester.
+They are made of lightweight materials, such as nylon, microfiber, or polyester.
 They make great hiking hats and fishing hats.

 Face Saver Hat

 Face Saver hats have a narrow or brimless back.
 The brim on the front is wide to provide good sun protection.
 The wide brim narrows on the sides and disappears toward the back.
 They are made of straw, cotton, and synthetic fabric for summer wear.
 Face-saver hats with ponytail holes have become popular in the last few years.